 - Sequel Hook: "Israel had no king in those days."
 Guess what the next book is about.

-- Too Dumb to Live: Most notably Samson, tells Delilah his weakness after she has already tried to betray him multiple times.
+- Too Dumb to Live: Samson tells Delilah his weakness, after she has already tried to betray him multiple times.

-- Undignified Death: When King Eglon is stabbed by Ehud through his bowels, fecal matter spills out from the wound.
+- When King Eglon is stabbed by Ehud through his bowels, fecal matter spills out from the wound.

 - King Sisera is lured to sleep by the wife of one of his allies then stabbed in the head with a tent peg.

 - Abimelech was mortally wounded when a woman dropped a millstone on his head.
 He immediately told his armor bearer to finish the job, so that no one would know he had been killed by a woman.
 It didn't work, as Joab years later would imagine King David would say that to the messenger who brought him back news about the men who sacrificed their lives in their attempt to capture a city.